cncf/tag-security/assessments/projects/custodian/joint-review.md

 Cloud Custodian requires a cloud provider IAM policy to access the resources (via API) that it needs to check.
 In remediation cases, it will need write access.
-Cloud Custodian needs a policy yaml available to it from the shell.
+Cloud Custodian needs a policy YAML available to it from the shell.
 Logs may be created (via stdout or specific cloud logging mechanisms) and these need to be configured and provisioned accordingly (including the filtering of any sensitive data based on logging verbosity.)
 The sensitivity of the